3dvconf/3dvconf.github.io/2022/reviewer-guidelines.md

 <br><br>

 ### Check your papers for conflicts
 As soon as you get your reviewing assignment, please download your papers and go through them to make sure that there is no obvious conflict with you (e.g., a paper authored by your recent collaborator from a different institution).
-If you feel you are in conflict with a paper, please let us know right away by emailing the Program Chairs: **TBD**
+If you feel you are in conflict with a paper, please let us know right away by emailing the Program Chairs: **3dv22PC [at] googlegroups [dot] com**
 <br><br>

 ### What to Look For